emmett-framework/emmett/docs/routing.md

 ### URLs with application modules
-As we seen in the [Application modules](./app_and_modules#application-modules) chapter, above, the `name` parameter of the `AppModule` object is used by weppy for the *namespacing* of the URLs.
+As we seen in the [Application modules](./app_and_modules#application-modules) chapter, above, the `name` parameter of the `AppModule` object is used by Emmett for the *namespacing* of the URLs.
 What does this mean?
-When you call the weppy `url()` helper, you send the name of the function you have exposed as the first parameter.
+When you call the Emmett `url()` helper, you send the name of the function you have exposed as the first parameter.
 However, if you have an `index` function in your main application file, and another `index` function in your module, what will you pass to the `url()`?